 When the permanent crown is ready, the temporary is removed, and the new crown is cemented over your prepared tooth or teeth.

-Cost of crowns vary depending on the type of material selected.
-For example, porcelain crowns are typically more expensive than gold crowns, which are typically more expensive than porcelain-fused-to-metal crowns.
-Typically, crowns can range in cost from $600 to $1500 or more per crown.
+Cost of dental crowns vary depending on the type of material selected.
+For example, porcelain dental crowns are typically more expensive than gold crowns, which are typically more expensive than porcelain-fused-to-metal crowns.
+Typically, dental crowns can range in cost from $600 to $1500 or more per crown.
 Insurance usually covers portion of the cost, so check with your dental insurance company to be certain.

 Immediately after the procedure as the anesthesia begins to wear off, your newly crowned tooth may be sensitive.
 If the tooth that has been crowned still has a nerve in it, you may experience some heat and cold sensitivity.
 We recommend that you brush teeth with toothpaste designed for sensitive teeth.
 If pain or sensitivity occurs when you bite down then the crown could be too high on the tooth.
 If this is the case, call our office.
-Our doctor can easily fix the problem.
+Our dentist can easily fix the problem.

 The cement can sometimes wash out from under the crown.
 This allows the crown to become loose, and bacteria to leak in and cause decay to the tooth that remains.
 If a crown feels loose, please contact our office.